liip/drifter/docs/roles/php.md

 # PHP

-Install PHP 5.4.4 and various extensions : curl, intl, gd, imagemagick, xcache, xdebug.
+Install PHP and various extensions : curl, intl, gd, imagemagick, ...

+The version can be changed and defaults to 5.6.
+All version are however not available on all OS versions, an error message will be displayed by Ansible if you chose an impossible combination.

 Development specific configuration options are also put into place, for example to activate error outputting.

 A database driver is also installed if one of the MySQL or PostgreSQL roles was included before.

-XDebug profiling and debugging are off by default, you can modify the config file `/etc/php5/conf.d/20-xdebug.ini` and restart your Apache or PHP-FPM to activate them.
-XDebug is also configured to trigger debugging and profiling in response to the related query string or cookie, so you should be able to install a browser extension to make it work this way.
+If you want to install xdebug, you'll need to also add the specific role : `php-xdebug`.

+There are also roles for some more specific extension that could be found below.

 This role is automatically included by roles PHP-Apache and PHP-FPM, so you should not include it yourself.

 ## Parameters

+* **php_version** : version to install, defaults to 5.6
 * **php_error_reporting** : php error reporting, defaults to "E_ALL | E_STRICT"
 * **php_max_execution** _time** : script max exectution time, defaults to "3600"
 * **php_memory_limit** : memory limit, defaults to "4G"
 * **php_upload_max_filesize** : maximal size of uploaded file, defaults to "128M"
 * **php_date_timezone** : timezone, defaults to "Europe/Zurich"
 * **php_default_charset** : default charset, defaults to "UTF-8"
+* **php_default_socket_timeout** : socket timeout, defaults to 120

 # PHP-Apache

-Install libapache2-mod-php5 so that PHP can be used with Apache.

-Depends on the PHP and Apache role.
+Install the PHP mod for Apache along with Apache and PHP.
+You only need to install this role, PHP and Apache will be automatically added as dependencies.
+For details about PHP config, see above.

+The default vhost template from the Apache role is used.

 # PHP-FPM

-Install php5-fpm so that you can use PHP with NGinx.

-Depends on the PHP and NGinx role.
+Install PHP-FPM so that you can use NGinx.
+You only need to install this role, PHP and NGinx will be automatically added as dependencies.
+For details about PHP config, see above.

+You can change the site template used using the parameter defined below.
+The templates can be found in the NGinx role.

+## Parameters

+* **nginx_site_template**: template to use for site configuration, defaults to "php-site.j2"

 # PHP-XDebug

-To be completed
+Installs the XDebug extension for PHP.

+You can modify the config file `/etc/php5/conf.d/20-xdebug.ini` to change the configuration and restart your Apache or PHP-FPM.
+XDebug is also configured to trigger debugging and profiling in response to the related query string or cookie, so you should be able to install a browser extension to make it work this way.

 # PHP-Redis

-To be completed
+Installs the Redis extension for PHP.
+Redis and PHP are installed as a dependency.

+Concerning Redis itself, the documentation is in the "System" section of the documentation.

 # PHP-MemCached

-To be completed
+Installs the MemCached extension for PHP.
+MemCached and PHP are installed as a dependency.

+Concerning MemCached itself, the documentation is in the "System" section of the documentation.

 # Composer